-bias current can add or subtract from the measurement.
-Input bias current can be determined by capping the input connector and selecting the lowest current range.
+Input offset current can be determined by capping the input connector and selecting the lowest current range.
 Allow about five minutes for the instrument to settle, then take a reading.
-This value should be within the instrument's specification; if not, the instrument may need to be recalibrated.
+This value should be within the instrument's specification.

-If an instrument has current suppression, the input bias current can be partially nulled by enabling the current suppress function with the input terminals disconnected and ZERO CHECK open.
+If an instrument has current suppression, the input offset current can be partially nulled by enabling the current suppress function with the input terminals disconnected and ZERO CHECK open.

-The offset can be subtracted from measurements by using the relative, or zero, function of the ammeter.
-With the instrument open-circuited, allow the reading to settle and then enable the REL function.
+Another way to subtract the input offset current from measurements is to use the relative (REL or zero) function of the ammeter.
+With the input open-circuited, allow the reading to settle and then enable the REL function.
 Once the REL value is established, subsequent readings will be the difference between the actual input value and the REL value.
-Most instruments will enable the user to perform the REL from either the front panel or remote operation.

-Introduction .2
+Introduction 2

 Low Current Measurements

 Measurement Circuit 2

 Leakage Currents and Guarding 3

 Noise and Source Resistance 3

 Zero Drift 4

-Generated Currents 4
+Generated Currents

-Overload Protection
+Overload Protection 6

 AC Interference and Damping 6

-Using a Coulombmeter to Measure Low Current 7
+Using a Coulombmeter to

+Measure Low Current 7
-/

 High Resistance Measurements

-Constant-Voltage Method 8
+Constant-Voltage Method

 Constant-Current Method

-Guarding 9
+Guarding

-Settling Time 10
+Settling Time 1C

-Low-I Application: Avalanche Photodiode 11
+Low-I Application: Avalanche Photodiode

-Reverse Bias Current Measurements
+Reverse Bias Current Measurements 11

-High-R Application: Voltage Coefficient Testing of High Ohmic Value Resistors 12
+High-R Application: Voltage Coefficient 10

+Testing of High Ohmic Value Resistors

-Selector Guide 13
+Selector Guide

 Glossary 14